Frequently Asked Questions

 ► We in British Columbia are concerned that radioactivity from Fukushima may have already reached our shores.
 Are there any radiation tests or surveys being conducted along the West Coast?

-Yes, seawater samples collected along the Canadian and US west coast and across the North Pacific (See map at WHOI) are being measured by Woods Hole Oceanographic Institution (WHOI).
+Yes, seawater samples collected along the Canadian and US west coast and across the North Pacific (See map at WHOI) have been measured by Woods Hole Oceanographic Institution (WHOI) and Integrated Fukushima Ocean Radionucllide Monitoring (InFORM).

-- 8 out of 12 samples collected along the Canadian West Coast
+- 49 samples along the Canadian West Coast

-- 43 out of 64 samples collected along the US West Coast
+- 66 samples along the US West Coast

-- 33 out of 55 samples collected across the North Pacific at different depths
+- 55 samples collected across the North Pacific at different depths

 ► What is being done to monitor radiation in food and the environment that might be coming across the Pacific from Japan?